 Sveti Lovrec, Porec, Novigard

-Our travels that day also took ancient city wall in Sveti Lovrec, the modernized seafront town of Porec steeped in history and the peaceful fishing town of Novigrad (there are three towns in Croatia by the same name to confuse us) with its lovely sea walk out to the lighthouse, Belltower, and a charming little umbrella street to cap off your memorable visit.
+Our travels that day also took the ancient city wall in Sveti Lovrec, the modernized seafront town of Porec steeped in history, and the peaceful fishing town of Novigrad (there are three towns in Croatia by the same name to confuse us) with its lovely sea walk out to the lighthouse, Belltower, and a charming little umbrella street to cap off your memorable visit.

 The Croatia Riveria